Puget Sound Regional Council

 2019 VISION 2050

-The GMVUAC, in alliance with other Unincorporated Area Councils and Associations, is reviewing the draft Supplemental Environmental Impact Statement (SEIS) and preparing detailed Public Comment on the PSRC’s VISION 2050 (https://www.psrc.org/vision) to be submitted by April 29, 2019.
+The GMVUAC led a team of King County Rural Area Unincorporated Area Councils and Associations in conducting an in-depth review of PSRC’s draft VISION 2050 Supplemental Environmental Impact Statement (SEIS).
+Detailed Public Comments (UACs/UAAs Joint Comment Letter on PSRC’s draft VISION 2050 SEIS) were prepared on the PSRC’s VISION 2050 (https://www.psrc.org/vision) that were submitted on April 29, 2019.
 Please see more information under our Home page’s “Current Issues” listings.

 2018 Regional Open Space Conservation Plan